-The data presented in the core indicator report were collected in the HELCOM COMBINE data base from the monitoring activities reported by all Baltic countries.
-Several countries experienced data reporting issues, and substantial improvements are expected when the report is updated to include 2016 data.
+The data presented in the core indicator report were collected in the HELCOM COMBINE data base, a compilation of data from the monitoring activities reported by all Baltic Sea countries.
 The report presents information on the current levels of TBT concentrations in selected marine matrices: seawater, biota (mussels, marine gastropods) and sediments.
 Fish data have not been used, as currently no thresholds have been defined for TBT in this matrix.